• Home

 advertisement

 One of her complaints, however, is that she enjoys drinking milk with her lunch, but then that means waiting in line with the kids getting hot lunches just to get and pay for her milk.
-This means that, sometimes, she opts to take juice to drink just so she can head straight to her lunch table.
-She was very excited when we got to try out the perfect-for-lunch boxes, and other single serving situations, 12 oz Shamrock Farms on-the-go mmmmilk bottles, which include a choice of chocolate, white, and strawberry milk.
+This means that, sometimes, she opts to take juice to drink so that she can head straight to her lunch table.
+She was very excited when we got to try out the perfect-for-lunch boxes, and other single-serving situations, 12 oz Shamrock Farms on-the-go mmmmilk bottles, which include a choice of chocolate, white, and strawberry milk.

-One of the recipes we made was the No Bake Energy Bites.
+One of the recipes we made was the No-Bake Energy Bites.
 Molly decided on a couple of modifications that she wanted to make.
 Yep, that’s right.
 She checked out the recipe and decided that she wanted to make it all on her own.
 To make that happen, we used regular flake coconut that was not toasted.
 She also decided on mini chocolate chips instead of regular ones.
 Lastly, she decided she wanted to add some chia seeds.

-Molly’s Modified No Bake Energy Bites
+Molly’s Modified No-Bake Energy Bites

 Ingredients

-• ½ cup mini chocolate chips
+- ½ cup mini chocolate chips

-• 1 cup flaked coconut
+- 1 cup flaked coconut

-• 1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-• ½ cup peanut butter (though any nut butter would work)
+- ½ cup peanut butter (though any nut butter would work)

-• 1 cup dry oatmeal
+- 1 cup dry oatmeal

-• 1 tablespoon chia seeds
+- 1 tablespoon chia seeds

 Directions